-Cate is Lead Writer/ Publicist at Passenger Pigeon and Co-Founder/CEO of Dragonfly Discovery.
-A native Portlander, local artist, outdoor enthusiast, dulcimer player, dancer, yogini & political activist, her...
+Cate is a Lead Writer/ Publicist and Co-Founder/CEO of Dragonfly Discovery.
+A native Portlander, local artist, outdoor enthusiast, dulcimer player, dancer, yogini & political activist, her passions include b...
 View profile

 - Occupation Hits Portland's WaterfrontThe Occupy Wall Street movement has caught on in Portland.
 On Thursday morning, protesters gathered under the Burnside Bridge.

 - I Just Don't Get the 'Occupy' Wall Street MovementAs a small business owner I just don't understand the Occupy movement.
 Unlike typical demonstrators these folks don't seem to have any achievable goal, they are simply shouting...

 - Occupy Wall Street: An Exercise in Silliness and Hypocrisyprotest corporate greed.
 After a month of silliness and utter selfishness the protesters of Occupy begin to define the very things they oppose.